mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-The Merchant caste carry out most of the administrative, economic and technical work within K’kree society.
+The Merchant caste carry out most of the administrative, economic and technical work within K'kree society.
 They also provide junior leadership to the military and handle technical tasks in ground combat as well as aboard starships.

-Merchant caste K’kree may specialize in mercantile, spacegoing, scientific or technical areas, or may serve as warriors.
+Merchant caste K'kree may specialize in mercantile, spacegoing, scientific or technical areas, or may serve as warriors.
 Once a skill has been rolled on one of the
 Warrior, Mercantile/Economic, Technical/
 Scientific or Naval skill tables, only that table and the Personal Development and
-K’kree Skills tables may be used while the
+K'kree Skills tables may be used while the
 Traveller remains in this career.
 In all cases their role requires more learning than that of a servant caste worker.